 To cater to this problem, researchers at Tomsk Polytechnic University Russia have proposed a fleet of robot-bee prototypes.

 According to Alexey Yakovlev, head of TPU School of Engineering, these robot bees are suitable for use in greenhouses only, which is not the natural habitat of conventional bumblebees.
 These robot bees can work incessantly, even in spring when bumblebees are not productive.

 "We plan to develop the robo-bees, algorithms, and software, as well as optical systems and image recognition methods for accurate positioning,” Yakovlev told Russia Beyond.
 The cost of developing the first batch of these flying robo-bees will be around $1.4 million.

 These artificial bees will be most beneficial for strawberries and other plants that grow in greenhouses.

-Another group of researchers at the National Institute of Advanced Industrial Science and Technology, Japan, have developed drones which help in the cross-pollination of trees.
+Another group of researchers at the National Institute of Advanced Industrial Science and Technology, Japan, have developed drones that help in the cross-pollination of trees.
 Eijiro Miyako and his colleagues mimicked the bees' ability to cross-pollinate and devised a drone that hauls pollen among the flowers.

 The team is working on making the drone autonomous by gearing it with GPS and AI to land correctly on the flowers and not damage them.

-The drone style robo-bees developed by Miyako and the team have horsehair coated with a gel, bounded in their bellies, which sticks pollen to it without damaging the pistils of the flowers.
+The drone-style robo-bees developed by Miyako and the team have horsehair coated with a gel, bounded in their bellies, which sticks pollen to it without damaging the pistils of the flowers.
 In their experiments with Japanese lilies, the drones were able to cross-pollinate them.